elwin013/parcel-plugin-static-files-copy/README.md

 Beyond the default settings, you can:

 1. Name of the directory to be copied.
+2. Copy single files.
-2. Copy multiple directory.
+3. Copy multiple directories.
-3. Copy different directory based on different output directory.
+4. Copy from a different directory based on different output directory.
-3. Watch for changes during development (rebuilding when necessary).
+5. Watch for changes during development (rebuilding when necessary).
-4. Exclude paths from copying
+6. Exclude paths from copying.

 ### Example

 The following configures the plugin to copy all files in `public` to the build directory and watch for changes in all source files (`**` is a deep wildcard).

 ```json
 // package.json